Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Conclusions and discussions

-In our case, choosing $\beta_c < 0$ leads to a quantum bounce that connects the interior of a black hole with the interior of a white hole (see Figure \ref{fig:Plot_pc_eff_compar}).
-The event horizon of the black hole undergoes a quantum nature modification, \eqref{eq:Mod_area_horizon}, which is negligible compared to the mass of the black hole.
-On the other hand, the event horizon of the white hole is of quantum-gravitational nature, \eqref{eq:Minim_area}, through which two universes are connected.
-The quantum bounce occurs on the Planck scale because $l_c\propto l_{pl}$ (where $l_{pl}$ is the Planck length).
+As a consequence of the effective corrections introduced by $\beta_c$ in the dynamics, $p_c$ acquires a minimum value, given in \eqref{eq:pc_minimum_eff} for $\beta_c<0$, which is different from zero as it approaches the classical singularity at $t=0$.
+This effect does not occur in the non-effective case, where $p_c\to0$ as $t\to0$.
+In \cite{Bosso}, starting from a different Hamiltonian than the one considered in this work, the condition $\beta_c<0$ leads to a minimum radius on the 2-sphere, but not to a bounce.
+In our case, choosing $\beta_c < 0$ leads to a bounce, which originates from semiclassical corrections and vanishes in the classical limit, that connects the interior of a black hole with the interior of a white hole (see Figure \ref{fig:Plot_pc_eff_compar}).
+The event horizon of the black hole undergoes a modification, \eqref{eq:Mod_area_horizon}, which is negligible compared to the mass of the black hole.
+On the other hand, the event horizon of the white hole has an effective origin, \eqref{eq:Minim_area}, through which two universes are connected.
+The bounce occurs on the Planck scale because $l_c\propto l_{Pl}$.
 Additionally, from Figure \ref{fig:Plot_pc_eff_compar}, we can see that $p_c$, after the bounce, grows indefinitely.
-This implies that the Kretschmann scalar is zero in that region, a sign that the spacetime outside the white hole is flat.
+This implies that the Kretschmann scalar is zero in that region, a sign that the spacetime outside the white hole is flat (see \eqref{eq:k_0_t_0_deform}).

-Thus, we conclude that the classical singularity is resolved by a bounce in the quantum region toward another universe.
-It is worth mentioning that this result has already been discussed by other authors in the context of LQG (Loop Quantum Gravity) \cite{Modesto, Chiou:2008nm, Corichi}, which leads us to interpret that there is an equivalence between our formalism and that of LQG, which we leave for future study.
+It is noteworthy that this outcome has been previously discussed by other authors within the framework of Loop Quantum Gravity (LQG) \cite{Modesto, Chiou:2008nm, Corichi}.
+In the context of polymer quantization employed in LQG, a parameter known as the polymer scale is introduced, establishing a minimum scale for the model and altering the algebra of the theory at the quantum level.
+This can be viewed as an effective modification of the classical algebra.
+Hence, we interpret that there exists an equivalence between the formalism developed in this work and that of LQG, a correlation we leave for future investigation.

 \acknowledgments